-Chocolate Chip Peppermint Cupcakes: Vanilla cupcakes studded with mini chocolate chips and frosted with peppermint Swiss Meringue Buttercream and dipped in white chocolate.
-All pretty in pink.
+These Chocolate Chip Peppermint Cupcakes are vanilla based with chocolate chips with peppermint Buttercream and dipped in white chocolate.

 So it made sense for them to cover this story line.

 What hit me was that they didn’t believe her.